Ayushkoge/myfirstreposistory/README.md

 # myfirstreposistory
-This is my first reposistory.
+This is my first Git reposistory.